Sludge. Is this how your creative approval process feels?

 It can do all those amazing things and everyone’s already using it, so why isn’t it working for the review and approval process?
-Creative operations teams are growing.
+The reason: creative operations teams are growing.
 Requests are coming in from more teams.
 Deadlines are tight.
-The flexibility and ease of use of email builds up inefficiencies.
-It’s time to identify the sludge in your creative review and approval process and take the next steps to a cleaner, more effective operation.
+The flexibility and ease of use of email creates inefficiencies.
+So how can we improve this process and become less reliant on email for creative approvals?

 Who’s responsible for what?

 If your team is small, you might know who is responsible for each task and project.
 But for teams with more than a few people, it’s next to impossible.
 And that doesn’t take into account when team members take vacation.